strongloop/strongloop.com2/_posts/2018-03-28-serving-a-progressive-web-app-from-loopback.md

 #### ⚙️ Service Workers

-[Service Workers](https://developers.google.com/web/ilt/pwa/introduction-to-service-worker) are a key browser technology that enables Offline First Progressive Web Apps.
+[Service Workers](https://developers.google.com/web/ilt/pwa/introduction-to-service-worker) are a key browser technology for enabling Offline First Progressive Web Apps.
 Service Workers give web developers fine-grained control over caching of URL-addressable content and assets.
-A Service Worker intercepts requests under a certain scope, meaning under a certain URL path.
+A Service Worker intercepts requests under a certain scope, or URL path.
 Any network requests that go to a URL under scope will instead be routed through the Service Worker.
-This gives you the opportunity to intercept those requests, and instead of those requests going to the network, replying to the request with a response stored in a local cache.
+This gives you the opportunity to intercept those requests and reply with a response stored in a local cache.
 This is called a cache-first approach, where a local cache is preferred over the network.

 #### 📱 Web App Manifest